Training-Free, Identity-Preserving Image Editing for Fashion Pose Alignment and Normalization: Experimental Results

 \subsection{Experimental Setup}

-All the experiments are conducted on a workstation equipped with a NVIDIA RTX 4090 GPU with CUDA 12.5\footnote{https://developer.nvidia.com/cuda-12-5-0-download-archive} and driver version 555.52.04\footnote{https://www.nvidia.com/download/driverResults.aspx/227243/en-us/}.
-We are using the IP-Adapter Plus \cite{DBLP:journals/corr/abs-2308-06721} with CLIP ViT-H/14 LAION-2B \cite{ilharco_gabriel_2021_5143773, cherti2023reproducible, Radford2021LearningTV, schuhmann2022laionb} to enforce strong reference image conditioning.
-To guide the unsampler and sampler diffusion processes, we leverage a ControlNet OpenPose and a ControlNet Canny \cite{DBLP:conf/iccv/ZhangRA23} v1.1 production models, both for positive and negative conditionings.
-For the cloth segmentation mask, we integrated Florence2 \cite{DBLP:journals/corr/abs-2311-06242} and SAM2 \cite{DBLP:journals/corr/abs-2408-00714}.
-For the logo detection task, we utilize Florence2 and LLaMa3 Instruct 8b \cite{DBLP:journals/corr/abs-2407-21783}.
-We utilized RealisticVision v5.1 \cite{DBLP:conf/cvpr/RombachBLEO22} as stable diffusion model with the Karras scheduler \cite{DBLP:conf/nips/KarrasAAL22, DBLP:conf/iclr/0011SKKEP21} and DPM++2M \cite{DBLP:journals/corr/abs-2211-01095} as a deterministic sampler (non-SDE).
-Finally, for the upscale task, we leveraged the 4x Ultrasharp v1.0 \cite{DBLP:conf/eccv/WangYWGLDQL18} upscaling model.
+All the experiments are conducted on a workstation equipped with an NVIDIA RTX 4090 GPU with CUDA 12.5.
+We are using the IP-Adapter Plus~\citep{DBLP:journals/corr/abs-2308-06721} with CLIP ViT-H/14 LAION-2B~\citep{ilharco_gabriel_2021_5143773, cherti2023reproducible, Radford2021LearningTV, schuhmann2022laionb} to enforce strong reference image conditioning.
+To guide the unsampler and sampler diffusion processes, we leverage a ControlNet OpenPose and a ControlNet Canny~\citep{DBLP:conf/iccv/ZhangRA23} v1.1 production models, both for positive and negative conditionings.
+For the cloth segmentation mask, we integrated Florence2~\citep{DBLP:conf/cvpr/0004WXDHL00Y24} and SAM2~\citep{DBLP:journals/corr/abs-2408-00714}.
+For the logo detection task, we utilize Florence2 and LLaMA3-8b Instruct~\citep{DBLP:journals/corr/abs-2407-21783}.
+We utilized RealisticVision v5.1~\citep{DBLP:conf/cvpr/RombachBLEO22} as stable diffusion model with the Karras scheduler~\citep{DBLP:conf/nips/KarrasAAL22, DBLP:conf/iclr/0011SKKEP21} and DPM++2M~\citep{DBLP:journals/corr/abs-2211-01095} as a deterministic sampler (non-SDE).
+Finally, for the upscale task, we leveraged the 4$\times$ Ultrasharp v1.0~\citep{DBLP:conf/eccv/WangYWGLDQL18} upscaling model.
+All the subsequent quantitative and qualitative evaluations are conducted with a target pose fixed at 45 degrees.
+In the training of the sleeve detection stage, AdamW~\citep{DBLP:conf/iclr/LoshchilovH19} and RMSprop~\footnote{Tieleman, Tijmen and Hinton, "Lecture 6.5 - rmsprop: Divide the gradient by a running average of its recent magnitude", 2012} optimizers were utilized with a batch size of 64, a learning rate of 0.0001, and a total of 70 epochs.
+The sleeve detection models are trained using the binary cross-entropy with logits loss, defined in Eq.~\ref{eq:binary_cross_entropy_loss_1} and Eq.~\ref{eq:binary_cross_entropy_loss_2}. \review{The pipeline's performance relies on carefully tuned hyperparameters controlling the architecture components, such as diffusion sampling, conditioning strengths, and image processing thresholds.
+The hyperparameter configuration, detailed in Table~\ref{tab:hyperparameters}, was found through empirical evaluation to optimize synthesis quality and identity preservation.
+This calibration is essential to address the complex multi-model synchronization challenges discussed in Section~\ref{sec:integration_challenges}.}